The Blue Ridge

 WHAT KIND OF LATEX DO YOU USE IN YOUR LATEX MATTRESSES?

 Only the best!
-We manufacture our solid, natural Talalay Latex mattresses here in Ballard, using 100% PURE, Natural, Talalay Latex for some very good reasons:
+We manufacture our solid, natural Talalay Latex mattresses here in Ballard, using 100% PURE, Natural, Botanical, Organically Grown Talalay Latex for some very good reasons:

 - It is a natural, healthy, eco-friendly product absolutely FREE of toxic chemicals; as well as environmentally sustainable & biodegradable!
+To start with, all of the latex is harvested from trees that are 100% Organically Grown.
+That means no pesticides, no plant modification or mutation; just naturaly grown and harvested sustainably.
 By definition, Latex is a rubber particle suspended in water.
 Natural Talalay Latex is made without any "fillers" or extenders other companies use to "stretch" and/or lower the cost & quality of their Latex.
 It is made from natural liquid rubber, combined only with the minimal ingredients needed to convert the liquid rubber into a solid, pliable, resilient rubber foam.
 It is then whipped and poured into a pincore mold that helps create the aerated, open-celled (very breathable) structure of Latex.
 The compound is then dispersed evenly within the mold via a vacuum - removing any air bubbles or pockets - then freeze dried into place before gravity can cause the Latex particles to settle.
 It is then heated in the mold in order to cure the Latex into its final density & state.
 A five-stage fresh water washer washes out all residual materials & impurities from deep within the product that can taint its quality & longevity.
 This is the most important step in ensuring a pure, natural, durable rubber foam that is free of unhealthy toxins and so natural that it will biodegrade as any other natural material will.
 The final stage of Talalay Latex processing is the testing stage to ensure quality & purity of the product.

 - Talalay Latex makes an excellent sleep surface - orthopedic & ergonomically good for body & back alignment, it is the perfect balance of both continuous support and pressure-relieving comfort.
 Latex acts very much like Memory Foam, in that it instantly conforms to the contours of your body - but unlike Memory Foam in which you continue to "sink" into a "hardening cradle" that feels like wet sand, Latex is much more supportive in that it pushes back up into your body like a sponge.
 While we do have Memory Foam beds on our floor because they are so popular - in our opinion, Latex is far healthier & much more supportive to sleep on!
 Click here for more information on the advantages of sleeping on Latex.
 Click here to read about the differences between Latex & Memory Foam.